DATA-BACKED GUIDE · UPDATED JULY 2026

 Two storey extension cost UK: what a double extension really costs

 A two storey extension gives you space downstairs and an extra bedroom or bathroom above, all off one set of foundations and one roof.
 Because those big fixed costs are shared across two floors, a double extension often works out better value per room than a single one.
-The real prices below are drawn from genuine prices so you can compare properly.
+The real prices on this page are drawn from genuine jobs so you can compare properly rather than guess.

 The quick version

-• Adding a bathroom or ensuite upstairs raises the price through extra plumbing, waterproofing and drainage.
+- Adding a bathroom or ensuite upstairs raises the price through extra plumbing, waterproofing and drainage that a single storey box extension would not need.

-• A two storey extension may still fall under permitted development within the limits, though it is more likely to need a planning check than a single storey one.
+- A two storey extension may still fall under permitted development within the limits, though it is more likely to need a planning check than a single storey one because of its height and its effect on neighbouring windows and boundaries.

-• If it sits on a shared boundary wall, a party wall agreement is often needed before work can start.
+- If it sits on a shared boundary wall, a party wall agreement is often needed before work can start, and sorting this early avoids a stalled site later.

 What people actually paid